jackyho522/katacoda-scenarios/new-scenario-template/step5.md

 ## Installation
 Type Password bcrypt in the search bar and click install now.

 ![wp_Password_bcrypt](./assets/wp_Password_bcrypt.png)

-After installation and clicking Activate, the plugin will encrypt the password immediately.
+After installation and clicking Activate, the plugin will not encrypt the password immediately.
+The password stored in the database will still use MD5 encryption (assuming no password plugins/php code is installed or running).
+These password need to be reset again to apply new encryption method.

 ![wp_Password_bcrypt_Activate](./assets/wp_Password_bcrypt_Activate.png)

 Alternatively, download "wp-password-bcrypt.php" file from the plugin's github site.
 Create folder "mu-plugins" in wp-content folder and copy the php file downloaded in the folder.

 ![bcrypt_download](./assets/bcrypt_download.PNG)

 The plugin will becomes must-use plugin in WordPress, which can also encrypt the password.